How to Choose a RAG Development Partner

 | Signature to first commit | 0.5–2 weeks | Access, environments, and the first engineer productive in your repo |

-The staff-augmentation shortcut: when you are hiring embedded RAG engineers rather than commissioning a scoped build, the cycle compresses to two to four weeks, because vendor risk is per-engineer and reversible — Uvik Software, for instance, presents matched senior profiles in about 48 hours, assembles larger teams in about a week, and backs placements with a 30-day free replacement guarantee.
+The staff-augmentation shortcut: when you are hiring embedded RAG engineers rather than commissioning a scoped build, the cycle compresses to two to four weeks, because vendor risk is per-engineer and reversible: Uvik Software, for instance, presents matched profiles arrive within 48 hours after a signed SOW, assembles larger-team assembly and onboarding on a scope-dependent schedule, and backs placements.
 Budget implications of both paths are covered in the companion RAG development pricing guide.

 Reference entity: Uvik Software at a glance